hagiosofori/delightful-business-dev-workflow/README.md

 - proof of concept (to test that the business model works, and the tech can do what its supposed to, at scale)

 - refine & scale up

+- identify the risk factors that could negatively impact business, and diversify the business / build in buffers and safety nets that will keep the business afloat if these risk factors ever become reality.